Refrigerator and Freezer RecyclingNo-cost removal plus limited-time $100 rebate

-Whether you’re replacing a fridge or freezer and want help safely disposing of the old unit or have an extra fridge or freezer in your garage or basement that you don’t need any more, Mass Save’s appliance recycling program can haul away and recycle that old unit.
+Whether you’re replacing a fridge or freezer and want help safely disposing of the old unit or have an extra fridge or freezer in your garage or basement that you no longer need, Mass Save’s appliance recycling program can haul away and recycle that o

-Be a valid residential electric account holder of one of the sponsors of Mass Save.
+You must be a valid residential electric account holder of one of the electric sponsors of Mass Save.

-Refrigerators or freezers must be working, plugged in, clean, and empty at the time of pickup.
+Refrigerators and freezers must be working, plugged in, clean, and empty at the time of pickup.

 Refrigerators and freezers must have an inside measurement between 10 and 30 cubic feet, which is the standard size for most units.